QuantGen/LAB-FALL-2021/README.md

  - [Statistics Colloquium](https://stt.natsci.msu.edu/events/archived-colloquia/)

-## Add here publications you wish to present or wish someone presents
+## Add here publications you wish to present or you wishes someone presents

  - [A few papers on the Omnigenic model](#omnigenic)